5 from 21 votes

 Add al dente penne pasta in pan with the sauce.

-Step #6: Reserve 1/4 cup of pasta water and drain the pasta.
+1. Reserve ¼ cup of pasta water and drain the pasta.
 Add the cooked pasta to the skillet with the reserved pasta water.
-Stir until well combined.

 stir pasta with pink sauce and finish cooking it in the pan.

-Can I Use Any Kind Of Pasta In This Recipe?
+Can I Use Any Kind Of Pasta In for pink sauce pasta?

-For this recipe, I love a short pasta variety.
-You can try elbow macaroni, penne, rigatoni, or shells.
-It works perfectly well with long pasta or even ravioli!
-To read more about what sauces go well with what sauces, see the chart in this post: Cheap vs. Expensive Pasta (Why Pasta Quality Matters!).
+For this recipe, I love using a short pasta variety like penne, but you can try elbow macaroni, rigatoni, or shells.
+It also works perfectly well with long pasta or even ravioli!
+To read more about what pasta shapes go well with what sauces, see the chart in this post: Cheap vs. Expensive Pasta (Why Pasta Quality Matters!).

-What Kind Of Tomato Puree Is Best For This Recipe?
+What Kind Of Tomato Puree Is Best For pink sauce pasta?

-Don’t use a brand that uses a lot of citric acids to preserve freshness- or it can make the sauce acidic.
-TIP: If you end up with a sauce that is a little acidic, add a teaspoon of sugar.
-(Brands I recommend: Bianco DiNapoli Organic Whole Peeled Tomatoes, Cento Italian Style, Dellalo San Marzano, or Muir Glen Organic.)
+Don’t use a brand that uses a lot of citric acids to preserve freshness, or it can make the sauce acidic.
+(If you end up with a sauce that is a little acidic, add a teaspoon of sugar.)

-If you use whole tomatoes and instead of the puree make sure to blend the tomato until smooth before using them in this recipe.
+If you purée your own whole tomatoes for this recipe, make sure to blend the tomatoes until they’re smooth before using them.

 Adding a little tomato paste to the sauce intensifies the rich tomato flavor.
 The concentrated, bold tomato flavor makes this sauce extra tasty!
 The addition of heavy cream can slightly hide the sensational tomato taste and the tomato paste helps bring it back.